rds3g/DataCleaningCourseraProject/README.md

  My approach is to keep the "activity"  and "subjectID" variables along with variables of interest.

  I add a level to each variable "activity" and "subjectID".
-So "activity" can represent an activity like "Walking.Normal"  when grouping is by activity-subjectID or "activity" can be "Across.All.Activities" when grouping is done more granularly by "subjectID" only.
+So "activity" could be encodeded as "Walking.Normal" or "Walking.Upstairs" when focused on a specific activity.
+However, when focused on all activities for a specified subject, the encoding for activity would be "Across.All.Activities" indicating for a specific subject we are averaging the means for all activities.

  Similarly,  the "subjectID" can take on a value of "Across.All.Subjects" when grouping is done by "activity" only.

  Now back to the question of whether the dataset is Tidy.
 One requirement of a Tidy-dataset is that "each row of the data represents a single observation."

- With my approach, each row, or observation, is specific to aggregation done in two-dimensions.
+ With my approach, each row, or observation, is specific to aggregation operated on in two-dimensions.

  For an analogy, consider that one or both eyes are used for observing.
 Say the right eye distinctishes "Subjects" and left distinquishes "Activities".
 Observing with both eyes allows discerning
-( and grouping ) by both activity and subject.
+( and grouping or aggregating ) by both activity and subject.
 Observing with the right eye allows for grouping by subject (with activities blurred or averaged out) while obsering with the left eye allows grouping by activity only (with the subjects blurred or averaged out).

- Looking at the data with "both eyes", "right eye only", or "left eye only" all produce  valid "observations"!
+ Looking at the data with "both eyes", "right eye only", or "left eye only" all produce  valid *observations*!

  So, each row of the dataset contains a unique observation into aggregated means but the level of aggregation in the two dimensions of activity and subject varies for each row.

  Another requirement is that each column represents only one variable.
-A big focus in this project was to produce great names for the variables of interest.
-In this case, the targeted variables (mean and standard deviation) measures carry over on a one-to-one basis with my approach of aggregating.
+A primary focus in this project was to create a better naming convention for the variables of interest.
+In this case, the targeted variables (mean and standard deviation) measures carry over on a one-to-one basis from the intermediate table created in Steps 1 through 4 to the submitted table produced for Step 5.
 No other variables were created (other than two variables added to help in sorting and data validation; see my codebook).

  It is preferred that tidy-data be captured in one table.
-This was done so no linking variables between multiple tables are needed.
+This was accomplished to meet requirement 5 so no linking variables between multiple tables are needed.
 Furthermore, tidy-data should be represented in one table for type of observation.
-In this case, the single type of observation is an aggregated mean calculation, all  captured in one table!
+In this case, the single type of observation is an aggregated mean calculation, all  captured in the one table.

  So in summary, my dataset is tidy in these ways:
   1. One table is used to represent one type of observation.